WebAhead12/Where-Is-Mario/README.md

 --Creation and last edited dates.<br>
 --Stars.<br><br>

-The website also shows the user current local weather -Change between celsius and fahrenheit on click. <br>
+The website also shows the user current local weather <br>
+-Change between celsius and fahrenheit on click. <br>